clckwrk22/dyClamp-adafruitM4/README.md

 ## Deployment & Optimization

-If you want to use **[dyClamp](https://github.com/christianrickert/dyClamp/)** in your dynamic clamp setup, you'll need recent versions of [Arduino](https://www.arduino.cc/en/Main/Software) and [Teensyduino](https://www.pjrc.com/teensy/td_download.html) to compile and upload the present sketch to your Teensy.
-These are my version recommendations:
+If you want to use **[dyClamp](https://github.com/christianrickert/dyClamp/)** in your dynamic clamp setup, you'll need recent versions of [Arduino](https://www.arduino.cc/en/Main/Software) to compile and upload the present sketch to your M4 Express.

-- Arduino      (>= 1.8.8)
+- Arduino
-- Teensyduino  (>= 1.4.5)

-Make sure to optimize Arduino's settings and compilation parameters in order to enable the serial connection and to improve the computational performance of your dynamic clamp setup.
-The settings in Arduino's "Tools" menu should be set to the following values:

-- Board:       "Teensy 3.6"
-- USB Type:    "Serial"
-- CPU Speed:   "180 MHz"
-- Optimize:    "Faster with LTO"
-- Port:        "COMx (Teensy)"

-Depending on the computational costs of your current simulations, **[dyClamp](https://github.com/christianrickert/dyClamp/)** usually completes its cycles of voltage readout, current calculation, and current injection ("cycle time") in 10 µs or less - while at the same time enabling serial communication from and to the controlling host.

-The Teensy 4.0 can be used as well: However, it lacks an onboard digital-to-analog (DAC) converter.
-In addition, the analog-to-digital (ADC) conversion takes up to 20 µs due to changes in the default configuration for sample averaging.
+- Adafruit SAMD Core
+- TinyUSB library

+Using the **[OpenDynamicClamp 1.2.1 hardware](https://github.com/nsdesai/dynamic_clamp/tree/master/open-dynamic-clamp/odc-1.2)** you need to upload the dyClamp sketch from this repo, as it can handle the presence of a SAMD51 MCU during compilation.
+Also make sure to calibrate the output with the calibration sketch using the gain and offset pots.

+In the upload, you need to toggle
+ - "Overclocking" 200MHz
+ - "Optimization" Faster -O3
+ - "USB" TinyUSB

+Especially the TinyUSB makes the system link much better with the pyClamp interface.
+In my testing, the cycle time bottoms out at 30µs.
+With the current code, no stronger optimization or ADC clock raise makes this run faster.
+Please feel free to go wild on the optimization of this code - maybe we can go down to 10µs?

 ## Acknowledgements

 I would like to thank [Cathy Proenza](https://medschool.cuanschutz.edu/physiology/faculty/cathy-proenza-phd), [Niraj Desai](https://github.com/nsdesai), and [Andrew Scallon](https://optogeneticsandneuralengineeringcore.gitlab.io/ONECoreSite/) for providing resources and valuable feedback during the development process.
+Thanks from my side to [Christian Rickert](https://github.com/christianrickert/) for providing feedback and help during for porting the code from Teensy to the ODC 1.2.1 hardware!

 ## Development & Bug reports

 If you would like to participate in the development, please [fork this repository](https://help.github.com/articles/fork-a-repo) to your GitHub account.
 In order to report a problem, please create a [new issue](https://help.github.com/articles/creating-an-issue/) in this repository.

 Your feedback is welcome!
-Please contact me at [GitHub](https://github.com/christianrickert/) or via [e-mail](mailto:rc.email@icloud.com).
+Please contact me at [GitHub]((https://github.com/clckwrk22)) or via [e-mail](mailto:paul.j.wagner@fau.de).